universal-ctags/ctags/docs/internal.rst

 Automatic full qualified tag generation ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-If a parser uses the cork for recording and emitting scope information, ctags can reuse it for generating *full qualified (FQ) tags*.
+If a parser uses the cork API for recording and emitting scope information, ctags can reuse it for generating *full qualified (FQ) tags*.
 Set ``requestAutomaticFQTag`` field of ``parserDefinition`` to ``TRUE`` then the main part of ctags emits FQ tags on behalf of the parser